google/gson/UserGuide.md

   *   Essentially write out the id value

 *   Deserialization is very similar but not exactly the same
-  *   Need to call <span style="font-family:courier new,monospace">"new Id(Class<T>, String)"</span> which returns an instance of Id<T>
+  *   Need to call `new Id(Class<T>, String)` which returns an instance of `Id<T>`

 Gson supports registering a single handler for this.
-You can also register a specific handler for a specific generic type (say <span style="font-family:courier new,monospace">Id<RequiresSpecialHandling></span> needed special handling).
+You can also register a specific handler for a specific generic type (say `Id<RequiresSpecialHandling>` needed special handling).
-The <span style="font-family:courier new,monospace">Type</span> parameter for the <span style="font-family:courier new,monospace">toJson</span> and <span style="font-family:courier new,monospace">fromJson</span> contains the generic type information to help you write a single handler for all generic types corresponding to the same raw type
+The `Type` parameter for the `toJson` and `fromJson` contains the generic type information to help you write a single handler for all generic types corresponding to the same raw type.

 ### <a name="TOC-Writing-an-Instance-Creator"></a>Writing an Instance Creator

-While deserializing an Object, Gson needs to create a default instance of the class Well-behaved classes that are meant for serialization and deserialization should have a no-argument constructor
+While deserializing an Object, Gson needs to create a default instance of the class.
+Well-behaved classes that are meant for serialization and deserialization should have a no-argument constructor.

 *   Doesn't matter whether public or private

 Typically, Instance Creators are needed when you are dealing with a library class that does NOT define a no-argument constructor

-**
-Instance Creator Example**
+**Instance Creator Example**

 ```
 private class MoneyInstanceCreator implements InstanceCreator<Money> {